pure-data/externals-howto/README.rst

 If three arguments are passed, these should be the *lower boundary*, the *upper boundary* and the *step width*.

-If only two arguments are passed, the step-width defaults to “1”.
+If only two arguments are passed, the step width defaults to “1”.
-If only one argument is passed, this should be the *initial value* of the counter with step-width of “1”.
+If only one argument is passed, this should be the *initial value* of the counter with step width of “1”.

 ::

       inlet_new(&x->x_obj, &x->x_obj.ob_pd,
             gensym("list"), gensym("bound"));

-The function ``inlet_new`` creates a new “active” inlet.
+Function ``inlet_new`` creates a new “active” inlet.
-“Active” means, that a class-method is called each time a message is sent to an “active” inlet.
+“Active” means, that a class method is called each time a message is sent to an “active” inlet.

-Due to the software-architecture, the first inlet is always “active”.
+Due to the software architecture, the first inlet is always “active”.

-The first two arguments of the ``inlet_new``-function are pointers to the interna of the object and to the graphical presentation of the object.
+The first two arguments of the ``inlet_new`` function are pointers to the internals of the object and to the graphical presentation of the object.

 The symbolic selector that is specified by the third argument is to be substituted by another symbolic selector (fourth argument) for this inlet.